circle-free/merkle-trees/eth/README.md

 - Merkle trees with pairs that are sorted at hash-time result in cheaper and smaller proofs, at the cost of not being able to prove an element's index.
 - More work can still be done to make these contracts more readable (at the cost of gas?)
+- Contrary top the line above, more work can be done to write this all in assembly and save a lot of gas
 <br>
 <br>